chrisco23/21deltaengineers.com/wp-content/plugins/wicked-folders/readme.txt

 6. Pro feature: folder permissions

 == Changelog ==

+= 2.18.6 (October 26, 2021) =
+* Revert changes made for Polylang in 2.18.5 to fix items not displaying in folders when Polylang is active

+= 2.18.5 (October 25, 2021) =
+* Fix folders sometimes displaying items from all languages when using Polylang
+* Load full version of Select2 to avoid conflicts with plugins that use options only available in full version
+* Only enqueue plugin scripts and styles when needed

 = 2.18.4 (July 15, 2021) =
 * Add `wicked_folders_construct_screen_state` filter to allow folder screen state to be overridden